RossAdams/microsoft-graph-docs/api-reference/beta/api/connectorgroup_list_applications.md

 # List applications

-Retrieve a list of application objects associated with the connectorGroup.
+Retrieve a list of application objects associated with the connectorGroups.
 ### Prerequisites
 The following **scopes** are required to execute this API: *Directory.ReadWrite.All Or Directory.AccessAsUser.All*
 ### HTTP request